April-June-August/alfred-clipboard-history-archive/README.md

 ![](workflow/images/2.png)

-You can hit return to copy the item to clipboard or hit ⌘ return to view the item in Alfred’s Text View (Alfred 5.5 required).
-You can get right back to the previous window by pressing Esc.
+You can hit ↵ to view the item in Alfred’s Text View (Alfred 5.5 required), hit ⌃↵ to copy the item to clipboard or  hit ⌘↵ to paste the item to front-most app.
+When you are in the preview window, you can get right back to the previous list window by pressing Esc.

 ![](workflow/images/7.png)